wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Python Observability SDKs

-This section lists the available Wavefront observability SDKs for collecting metrics, histograms, and trace data from the microservices in a Python application.
+Wavefront supports the available Wavefront observability SDKs for collecting metrics, histograms, and trace data from the microservices in a Python application.
 For each SDK, click on the link to see the detailed setup steps. **Note** Be sure to use the latest version of the SDK on Github.

 ### Instrument Custom Python Code